 Unlike the Anamono X, which had 2 separate bus systems, one for audio and one for modulation, Zaturn only has one bus, that handles both audio and modulation, so everything can be connected to everything.

 The modules of each Group (4 groups in total):

-- 2 standard Gotharman Oscillators (8 in total) - Waveforms, pitched noise, drum oscillators, samplings, wavetables.
+- 2 standard Gotharman Oscillators (8 in total) - Waveforms, draw waves, FOF, pitched noise, drum oscillators, samplings, wavetables, linear FM and PM .